muflone/django-remotes/README.md

 for each group of host.

-The other part is called **Client** which will need to be installed in your client hosts, registered and then it will be able to receive orders from the server side.
+The other part is called **Client** which will need to be installed in your client hosts and after being registered it will be able to receive orders from the server side.

-Containers or virtual environments usage is **highly encouraged** to isolate from any other Python package installed in your system.
+Containers or virtual environments' usage is **highly encouraged** to isolate from any other Python package installed in your system.

 ---